sgoryachkin/minidlna-docker/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/sego/minidlna-armhf.svg?style=plastic)](https://hub.docker.com/r/sego/minidlna-armhf)

-This is MiniDLNA on top of minimal Alpine armhf.
+This is MiniDLNA with Thumbnails on top of minimal Alpine armhf.
 It can be configured with environment variables.

 ## Usage